 (Learn more about IFERROR Function in ExcelIFERROR Function In ExcelWhen an error occurs in any formula or argument, the IFERROR excel function is used to display the result.
 This function can be used in conjunction with other functions to alert the user of any errors in the formula.)

 VLOOKUP( J4 & ” ” & J5, B3:C14, 2, 0) will search for the maximum value of East and West zone in the additional column.
 If it is able to find a match, it will return the corresponding month.
 Else, it will give an error.

 IFERROR((VLOOKUP(..)), “NO”) : If the output from the VLOOKUP function is an error, it will return “NO” else.
 It will return the corresponding month.

 Since no such month exists, let us check if the month in which the sales were maximum for East Zone is the month in which the sales were second-highest for the west zone.
 First, calculate the second-largest sales for the west zone by using.

 Now, use the syntax: =IFERROR(VLOOKUP(K4&” “&K5, B3:C14, 2, 0), “NO”)

-It is important to note here that there can be more than one month also in which the sales were maximum for east and west zone but the Excel VLOOKUP Formula will return one of those months only.
+It is important to note here that there can be more than one month also in which the sales were maximum for the east and west zone, but the Excel VLOOKUP Formula will return one of those months only.